Meipol/letitgo.github.io/README.md

-# Dreaming of a dead hamster
+# One night I will stop dreaming of my dead hamster

 This is a little project I created during a Digital Typography workshop with Klasse Digitale Grafik.